 Kerbals are the denizens of Kerbin.
 They have green skin, large heads, bulging eyes and are approximately 1 meter in height.
 The player can command the Kerbals to leave their capsule to perform Extra Vehicular Activity such as space walks.
 Kerbals are shown to be dimwitted and prone to accidents as shown in the backgrounds of vehicle assembly buildings and the games various trailers (shown below).

 KSP’s main focus is creating rockets and spaceplanes using an assortment of pre-designed ship parts and then launching them from either the launch pad or runway.
 The craft can be as simple or complicated as one could desire, so long as it can survive take off.
-Space stations can also be created by attaching modules with docking ports in orbit, as can interplanetary bases, although more tedious.
+Space stations can also be created by attaching modules together with docking ports in orbit, as can interplanetary bases.

-Although it seems easy by first impressions, flying your spacecrafts is daunting and requires you to conserve your fuel (or pack extra) in order to get to your destination, and to keep your thrust-to-weight ratio well enough that you can actually escape the atmosphere of Kerbin.
-Managing to accomplish that task is only the first step in your journey, which can lead to many more problems and/or the destruction of your craft.
+Although it seems easy by first impressions, flying a spacecraft is daunting and requires conserving enough fuel (or packing extra) in order to get to your destination, and to keep your thrust-to-weight ratio well enough so the craft that can actually escape the atmosphere of Kerbin.
+Managing to accomplish that task is only the first step in the journey, which can lead to many more problems and/or the destruction of the craft.